carolinecerussi/Robot_Translator/README.md

 Code: whatBotSees(14)
 expected output : ["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"]

+## Setup/Installation Requirements

+* This is a great place
+* to list setup instructions
+* in a simple
+* easy-to-understand
+* format

+{Leave nothing to chance!
+You want it to be easy for potential users, employers and collaborators to run your app.
+Do I need to run a server?
+How should I set up my databases?
+Is there other code this application depends on?
+We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}

+## Known Bugs

+none

+## License

+{Let people know what to do if they run into any issues or have questions, ideas or concerns.
+Encourage them to contact you or make a contribution to the code.}

+Copyright june 10 2022 Authorized by Caroline Cerussi